 2. Choose a web hosting plan

 Once you have your website, you’ll need somewhere to host it.
 If you use our website builder, you can host your website right here with us!
 We offer a range of hosting options that are great for people who want to run an online store.
-For instance, you can get one of our premium dedicated hosting packages, where you’ll have your own server and you’ll never have to share resources with any other users.
+For instance, you can get one of our premium hosting packages, where you’ll have access to a fast and secure server.

-Or if you want the security of dedicated hosting at a fraction of the cost, you can try our VPS hosting package.
 All our hosting packages are secure, scalable, and priced with your budget in mind.
-We never overcharge you for our services, and we offer premium hosting packages with 99.9% uptime and 24/7 customer support!
+We never overcharge you for our services, and we guarantee 99.9% uptime and 24/7 customer support!

 3. Create a domain name